Creditor invoices

 The invoice is recreated before approval.

-Regenerating an Invoice
+Regenerating an invoice

 Regeneration allows you to recreate an invoice in case of data corrections, supplier changes, or updated booking values.

-Steps to Regenerate an Invoice
+Steps to regenerate an invoice

-Go to Finance → Invoice Listing.
+Navigate to Finance → Invoice.

 Locate and select the invoice that needs to be regenerated.

-3. Click Regenerate
+Click Regenerate

 Result